clstoulouse/motu/README.md

 OK - response action=ping
 ```

-### <a name="ClientAPI_RefreshCache">Refresh Cache</a>
+### <a name="ClientAPI_RefreshCache">Refresh config services metadata cache</a>
-Force the refresh of the cache instead of waiting the [automatic refresh](#describeproductcacherefreshinmillisec).
+Force the refresh of the cache of [config service](#BSconfigService) metadata instead of waiting the [automatic refresh](#describeproductcacherefreshinmillisec).
-This action is secured and is only triggered then a valid token is given.
+This action is secured and is only triggered then a valid [token](#refreshCacheToken) is given.
-Moreover a list of config service needed to be refreshed is shared with the automatic update process.
+Moreover a list of config services needed to be refreshed is shared with the automatic update process.
-This add robustness because when a job refreshes only the cache of the config service that are is the list.
-So when this action is called several times or at the same time from several clients, if a config service in already in this waiting list, it is not added twice.
+This add robustness because a job refreshes only cache of the config services which are is the list.
+So when this action is called several times, if a config service in already in this waiting list, it is not added a second time.
 A soon as a cache for a config service is refreshed, config service is removed from this waiting list.

 __URL__: http://localhost:8080/motu-web/Motu?action=refreshcache&token=tokenValid&configServiceNames=all

 __Parameters__:

 * __token__ [1] : Used to secure this action.
-The token configured in the motuConfiguration.xml file which allowed the execution of the refresh.
+The [token](#refreshCacheToken) configured in the motuConfiguration.xml file which allowed the execution of the refresh.
 See this section for [the token configured](#refreshCacheToken)
 * __configServiceNames__ [1] : [all,onlyauto,$configServiceNames] 3 options to tune how the cache will be resfreshed.
-   * __all__ [1]: Refresh all the config service immediately.
+   * __all__ : Refresh immediately all the config service.
-   * __onlyauto__ [1]: Refresh only the config service which enable the automatic refresh immediately.
+   * __onlyauto__ : Refresh immediately only the config services which enable the [automatic refresh](#refreshCacheAutomaticallyEnabled).
-   * __$configServiceNames__[1,n]: Refresh all the config services set immediately.
-The list of all config service name is separated by a comma character, e.g. configServiceNames=AAA,BBB,CCC
+   * __$configServiceNames__ : Refresh immediately all the config services listed.
+Value of this parameter is a list of all [config service](#BSconfigServiceName) name is separated by a comma character, e.g. configServiceNames=AAA,BBB,CCC

 __Return__: A plain text which specify if the refresh is launched or if an error occurred, e.g. "OK: config service AAA cache refresh in progress" or "ERROR: Unknwon config service UnknownConfigService"